AlfonsoTorrez/PythonLearning/README.md

-# RustLearning
+# PythonLearning

-- Learning rust through the rust book.
+- Learning python through a Python Repl.it course.

 ## Naming Convention

 - Directory (Folders)
+    - ex: python[0-100]
+    - The numbers denote the day of the course that goes from 1-100.

 ## Additional Information

-- Each rust[#] directory has a 'summary.md' file to keep track of my daily learning.
+- Each python[#] directory has a 'summary.md' file to keep track of my daily learning.
 - 'summary.md' format below

-	- # Rust - Daily Subject/s
+        # Day [#] - Python Learning

         ## Objective
         - List of things I will be learning.

         ## Summary
         - What I ended up learning.